Natalia París: Personal life

+Career

+In the field of acting, she starred in the film In Fraganti (2010) and she also acted in the Colombian film En coma, in the role of a female victim of domestic violence.
+She also starred as Cindy in the TV series Los caballeros las prefieren brutas in its last season (2010).

 In 2010 she was host of the reality show La Granja and host of E!
 Fashion week: Colombiamoda for the entertainment channel E!

-In 2011 she debuted as a DJ, a role in which she has received the most varied range of criticism, positive and negative; the truth is that her gigs are expensive and are always full, despite not being a producer and limiting herself to making mixes.
+In 2011 she debuted as a DJ, a role in which she has received the most varied reception.

 Her story was briefly represented in the Colombian series El cartel de los sapos by actress Nataly Umaña who played the role of Juanita Marín.
 París expressed her opinion saying: "I don't see a novel where the truth is distorted and shows such a distorted version of my life (...)
-That they call me to represent myself, for that I am preparing myself in the field of the acting".
+That they call me to represent myself, for that I am preparing myself in the field of acting".